This topic provides answers to some frequently asked questions (FAQ) about Elastic High Performance Computing (E-HPC).

 Why am I unable to create clusters in some regions?

-In some cases, you cannot create a cluster in a region or zone where E-HPC is supported.
+In some cases, you cannot create an E-HPC cluster in a region or zone where E-HPC is supported.
 A possible reason is that the resources required to create a cluster are not supported in the region or the resource inventory is insufficient.
 For example:

-Apsara File Storage NAS (NAS) file systems cannot be created or are insufficient in the region.
+In the current region, Apsara File Storage NAS (NAS) file systems cannot be created or no NAS file system is available.
 In this case, you cannot mount a NAS file system on your cluster.

-We recommend that you select another region to create a cluster.
+In this case, we recommend that you select another region to create an E-HPC cluster.

-No, you cannot use the ECS console to manage nodes.
+No, you cannot manage nodes in the ECS console.

 Each node is an ECS instance.
 However, the E-HPC console provides additional deployment processes, including but not limited to the following processes: